• Skip to primary navigation

 How to Store Fresh Herbs

 Wrap the herb stalks in a humid paper towel and store in the vegetable drawer at the bottom of the fridge for 3-4 days.
-I like to keep parsley stored in a long glass of water in the fridge, as I find it lasts even longer.

 fresh herb flowers in white and purple

-Can You Eat the Flowers of Herbs?
+Can You Eat Herb Flowers?

 bowl of spaghetti with asparagus and herb flowers